Bias-Aware Inference in Regularized Regression Models: Introduction

-The class of estimators we derive and, in particular, the idea of incorporating a regression of $w_i$ on $z_i$ to estimate $\beta$, is related to various estimators proposed for this problem, going back at least to the work of \citet{robinson_root-n-consistent_1988} on the partly linear model.
-Our results provide a novel finite-sample justification for this idea, as well as an exact result giving the optimal form of this regression and the optimal estimator that incorporates it.
-Our results allow for a general form of $\Pen(\cdot)$, which reduce to existing estimators in a few special cases: our results can in such cases be used to derive novel bias-aware \acp{CI} to accompany these estimators.
-The results of \citet{li82} imply that the optimal estimator uses ridge regression when the penalty corresponds to an $\ell_{2}$ norm. \citet{li_linear_2020} consider the weighted $\ell_2$ norm $\Pen(\gamma)=\left(\sum_{i=1}^n (z_i'\gamma)^{2} \right)^{1/2}$.
-They take a somewhat different approach, which leverages the particular invariance properties of this penalty function. \citet{heckman_minimax_1988} derives optimal linear estimators in the partly linear model, where the penalty function bounds the first or second derivative of a univariate nonparametric regression function.
+The idea of using propensity score residuals to estimate $\beta$ goes back at least to the work of \citet{robinson_root-n-consistent_1988} on the partly linear model.
+We provide a novel finite-sample justification for this idea, as well as an exact result giving the optimal penalization of this regression.
+Our setup allows for a general form of $\Pen(\cdot)$, and yields existing estimators in a few special cases; the bias-aware \acp{CI} to accompany such estimators are novel.
+First, we recover the optimal linear estimators in \citet{heckman_minimax_1988}, who considered the partly linear model with a penalty function bounding the first or second derivative of a univariate nonparametric regression function.
+Next, we reproduce the result in \citet{li82} that the optimal estimator uses ridge regression when the penalty corresponds to an $\ell_{2}$ norm.
+Finally, \citet{li_linear_2020} consider the weighted $\ell_2$ norm $\Pen(\gamma)=\left(\sum_{i=1}^n (z_i'\gamma)^{2} \right)^{1/2}$.
+They develop bias-aware \acp{CI} under this penalty based on a likelihood ratio statistic, which are numerically shown to be close to optimal under homoskedasticity and a particular weighted average length criterion.
+However, unlike our \ac{CI}, the \citeauthor{li_linear_2020} \ac{CI} may end up being longer than the long regression \ac{CI}, as we illustrate in our empirical application in \Cref{sec:empirical-app}.

-The problem of estimation and \ac{CI} construction for $\beta$ is distinct from the problem of estimation of the regression function itself or the entire parameter vector, using global loss.
-For the latter problem, see \citet{zhang_nearly_2013} for the case where $p\le 1$ (which overlaps with the class of bounds on $\gamma$ that we consider when $p=1$) and \citet{shao_estimation_2012} for $p=2$.
-These papers also differ from the present paper in focusing on asymptotic results.

-The rest of this paper is organized as follows. \Cref{sec:finite-sample-result} presents finite-sample results in the idealized model with Gaussian errors. \Cref{sec:impl-with-non} discusses implementation in the more realistic setting with unknown error distribution. \Cref{sec:asymptotics} presents asymptotic characterizations of the efficiency bounds in the high dimensional setting under bounds on an $\ell_p$ norm. \Cref{sec:nonconvex_efficiency} compares our approach to \acp{CI} designed for sparsity constraints.
-Proofs and auxiliary results are in appendices.
+The next section presents our finite-sample results in the idealized model with Gaussian errors. \Cref{sec:impl-with-non} discusses implementation in the more realistic setting with unknown error distribution. \Cref{sec:asymptotics} derives rates of convergence under high-dimensional asymptotics and bounds on an $\ell_p$ norm. \Cref{sec:nonconvex_efficiency} compares our approach to \acp{CI} motivated by sparsity constraints.
+The performance of our methods is evaluated in a Monte Carlo study in \Cref{sec:simulation-results}, while \Cref{sec:empirical-app} illustrates them in an empirical application.
+Proofs and auxiliary results appear in appendices.